 For graduation in December

-The thesis needs to be completed before the beginning of the Fall semester.
+A draft of the thesis should be completed before the beginning of the Fall semester.
 So the thesis must be well under way during the previous Spring semester and largely completed during the summer, with the first part of the Fall semester spent finalizing the project and editing.

 Defending the Thesis

-After you complete your thesis, you will need to “defend” your thesis in an oral exam conducted by your Examination Committee.
+After you complete your thesis, you will need to “defend” your thesis in an oral examination conducted by your Examination Committee.

 - It is usually held in the Humanities Seminar Room in Ketchum or a faculty member’s office.